szmidapatrik/machine-learning/README.md

 Just a project for practice.
 Implementation of some common machine learning algorithms.
 Some examples:
   - Linear regression (ML)
   - Polynomial regression (ML)
-  - Regression using basis function
+  - Regression using basis function (Gauss RBF)